marvenilla/lucky-rollers/README.md

-# Lucky Roller
+# Lucky Rollers
-This repository houses "Lucky Roller", an interactive two-player dice game.
-This project is part of "The Complete JavaScript Course 2024: From Zero to Expert!" taught by Jonas Schmedtmann on Udemy.
+This repository houses "Lucky Rollers", an interactive two-player dice game.
+This project is inspired by the "Pig Game", part of the JavaScript Course 2024 taught by Jonas Schmedtmann on Udemy.
 The game is designed to teach DOM manipulation, event handling, and fundamental game development using JavaScript.
 ## Table of Contents
 * Introduction
 * Technologies Used